chamilo/docs/teacher-guide/social_network/social_groups.md

 ![](../../.gitbook/assets/images260.png)

-_Illustration 192: Social network – Social groups_
+_Illustration: Social network – Social groups_

 The _My groups tab_ lists the groups of which you are a member.
 These groups work as a forum.
 The administrator \(or moderator\) creates discussion topics and users start contributing.

 ![](../../.gitbook/assets/images261.png)

-_Illustration 193: Social network – Social groups interface_
+_Illustration: Social network – Social groups interface_